adwyze/email-generator/README.md

 ### Writing HTML templates just got easy, now what?

 The generated templates can be hosted on Mailchimp(/Mandrill) or some other service.
 Mandrill in particular provides a REST API for targeting a hosted template and injecting the content/variables into the same.
-And sending the mail right away. 🎉
+And send the mail right away. 🎉

 ### References